camunda/camunda-platform-helm/docs/gha-workflows.md

       # Required: false
       caller-git-ref: ''

-      # Whether to keep the test deployment after the workflow is completed
+      # Define a ttl for the deployment after the workflow is completed
       # Note: All persistent deployments will be deleted frequently to save costs
-      # Default: false
+      # Default: ""
       # Required: false
-      persistent:
+      deployment-ttl:

       # Specifies the cloud platform that is currently used
       # Default: 'gke'